last updated

 The addition of the 1 M HCl (How can this solution be prepared from concentrated HCl?
 Does the exact concentration matter here?) should be done slowly.
 The pH should not be allowed to drop below pH=5.5, because the compound starts to decompose then (How can you detect that?).

-- The recystallization should be done from warm toluene (=50-60 oC and not boiling toluene!).
-If the temperature is too high, the product will decompose.
+The recystallization should be done from warm toluene (=50-60 oC and not boiling toluene!).
+If the temperature is too high during the extraction, the product will decompose (How can you detect that?).

 b.
 MoOdtc2

-- It might make sense to start this reaction first because it usually takes two hours.
-The use of deaerated water is advisable since it speeds up the reaction (Why?).
+It might make sense to start this reaction first because it usually takes two hours.
+The use of deaerated water is advisable because it speeds up the reaction (Why?).

 2. Characterization